 See what it’s saying?
 Dad asks me.
 Then he reads it again.

-I trace the sentence with my fingertip like Dad did when he read it one last time.
-I even hear his voice.
+I trace the sentence with my fingertip like Dad did.
+I can even hear his voice.
 “Nothing cures homesickness quicker than an Unexplored Tower.”

-To tell you the truth, I don’t get what is So Big about this sentence.
-I’m more interested in the feather and finishing the story before I fall asleep.
+To tell you the truth, back when Dad was rereading the quote I didn’t get what was So Big about this sentence.
+I was more interested in finishing the story before I fell asleep.

-But, now, here in Mimi and Pop’s house, my eyes prickle and a kind of warm feeling fills my head while I stare at the words.
-It’s sort of like Dad is reaching out to me from the Way-Back Seat of my memory.
+But, now, here in Mimi and Pop’s house, my eyes prickle and a warm feeling fills my head while I stare at the words, it’s like Dad is reaching out to me in a comforting way from the Way-Back Seat of my memory.

 I lean into the magic of it all and whisper, Why’s this so important, Dad?